-- Complete your master's degree with a final-year team project directly funded by industry or inspired by industrial needs.
+- Complete your master's degree with a final-year team project directly funded by industry / inspired by industrial needs.

 - Combine scientific and engineering knowledge with creativity to solve some of today's biggest electronic engineering challenges, making use of an incredible array of equipment and facilities.

-- Learn to design, build, and operate analogue and digital circuits to create smart devices, autonomous systems, and a new generation of electronic devices
+- Learn to design, build, & operate analogue & digital circuits to create smart devices, autonomous systems, & a new generation of electronic devices

 The University holds undergraduate open days regularly, giving you the opportunity to find out more about our courses, the support we offer, and our facilities.
 Attending an open day is a great way to find out what studying at Manchester is all about.
 Find out about our upcoming open days .

 Tuition fees for home students commencing their studies in September 2023 will be £9,250 per annum.
 Tuition fees for international students will be £31,000 per annum.
 For general information please see the undergraduate finance pages.

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

 UN Sustainable Development Goals

 The 17 United Nations Sustainable Development Goals (SDGs) are the world's call to action on the most pressing challenges facing humanity.
 At The University of Manchester, we address the SDGs through our research and particularly in partnership with our students.